What is the Suzuki Method?

 The ultimate goal of the Suzuki Method is not to create excellent violinists, but as Dr. Suzuki said to "create beautiful human beings."
 Children who learn music through the Suzuki Method are not only instilled with the value of dedication and patience, but also acquire confidence and strong self-esteem.

 Suzuki students participate in both a weekly private lesson and a group class.
-Group classes take place on Monday evenings (intermediate students and advanced students) at Park St. Baptist Church (2204 Park St.) and on Saturday mornings (beginning to intermediate students) in the String Project Building (851 Park St.).
+Group classes take place on Monday evenings (intermediate students and advanced students) at the Suzuki Academy (400 State St.) and on Saturday mornings (beginning to intermediate students) in the String Project Building (851 Park St.).
 Private lesson times are scheduled by the parent and teacher throughout the week.
-Private lessons take place at Park St. Baptist Church in the Education Building.
+Private lessons take place at the Suzuki Academy's Building.

 The Suzuki Academy of Columbia & UofSC has two terms that include a weekly private lesson and group class for the students.
 The fall term is late August through early December (12-13 weeks) and spring term is January through mid-May (16-17 weeks).